Email Queue Explained: Fix Delivery Delays In 2026

 If only one domain is stuck (gmail.com, outlook.com), that screams “provider-specific throttling” or reputation signals.

-If all domains slow down, suspect your own infrastructure, DNS, or upstream provider.
+If all domains slow down, suspect your own infrastructure, DNS, or upstream provider—check our MX records guide.

 Error signals